3D Printers

 Binder Jetting is a 3D printing technology that uses a liquid binder to bond together layers of powder material, such as sand or metal.
 It is particularly useful for producing metal parts and sandcasting molds.
 Binder Jetting is a fast and cost-effective way to produce high-quality prints in a variety of materials.

-Core Competencies in 3D Printing
+Indicate Technologies' Core Competencies in 3D Printing

 Our expertise in design and engineering allows us to create custom designs that are optimized for 3D printing, taking into account material properties and the limitations of different 3D printing technologies.
+We can guide you to the right 3D printer and do

 We also have extensive experience with a wide range of materials, including metals, plastics, and composites, and can help clients choose the best material for their specific application.
 Our deep understanding of 3D printing technologies such as Fused Deposition Modeling (FDM), Stereolithography (SLA), Selective Laser Sintering (SLS), and Digital Light Processing (DLP) enables us to advise clients on the best technology for their project.